 See also: Hyper Coasters

 An Arrow Launched Looper is a shuttle coaster consisting of two elevated platforms separated by a single loop.
-The train is launched from the loading platform, drops down a hill through the loop and then climbs the following hill to the opposite platform before repeating the route backwards.
+The train is launched with an electric wench from the loading platform, drops down a hill through the loop and then climbs the following hill to the opposite platform before repeating the route backwards.

 Lightnin’ Loops at Six Flags Great Adventure (1978-1992) combined two launched loop coasters with interlocking loops, one of which is now Diamond Back at Frontier City in Oklahoma.